These are both online, on separate websites:

 Writing with Images is about a subject that is wider than art history, theory, or criticism, and includes them all as special cases: the topic here is writing (experimental, nonfiction, fiction) that uses images (usually photographs, but also drawings, graphs, etc.).
 This project includes analyses of works of fiction that use images (W.G.
 Sebald, Georges Rodenbach, Raymond Roussel, Tan Lin, John Gardner, Orhan Pamuk, Umberto Eco, etc.).

 What is Interesting Writing in Art History? and its surrounding project, called Writing with Images, are both exercises in criticism.
 They are also meant to be practical, because I am trying to open this field for myself, for my own writing.
 I hope these chapters can be useful to others who write, necessarily, differently.

-This is part of my Live Writing Project: I am writing online, and I'm also embedding documents live on this website.
-The idea is to expose the writing while it's in process, instead of working until it's presentable or finished.
+These are parts of my Live Writing Project: the idea is to expose the writing while it’s in process, instead of working until it’s presentable or finished.
 Absolutely all comments, suggestions, and criticism are welcome.
 Please post your thoughts on the two sites (links in the box at right).
 All contributors to the book will be mentioned and thanked in print.
-Private messages can be sent via this website's contact form.
+Private messages can be sent via this website’s contact form.